bioinformatics-ua/dicoogle/README.md

 Contributing
 ------------

 The open source project is maintained by [PT.UA Bioinformatics](http://bioinformatics.ua.pt/) and [BMD Software](https://www.bmd-software.com/).
-However, your contributions to the software are welcome.
+Your contributions to the software are also welcomed.
 Dicoogle is sought to be useful for R&D and the industry alike.
 You may find our [Development Guidelines](https://github.com/bioinformatics-ua/dicoogle/wiki#development-guidelines) in the wiki.
 Issues containing the [`easy`](https://github.com/bioinformatics-ua/dicoogle/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) label should be the most suitable for first open source contributions.
 For tech support, please prefer contacting the maintainers instead of creating an issue.

-Authors
+Project commiters
 -------

 Maintainers:

-* Luís Bastião (development leader) - [@bastiao](https://github.com/bastiao)
+* Luís Bastião (BMD software - development leader) - [@bastiao](https://github.com/bastiao)
 * Eduardo Pinho - [@Enet4](https://github.com/Enet4)

 Contributors:

+* Renato Pinho (BMD software)
+* David Campos (BMD software)
 * Eriksson Monteiro
 * Tiago Godinho